 Since the requested confidence level is CL = 0.95, then α = 1 – CL = 1 – 0.95 = 0.05 = 0.025.

-This can be found using the Standard Normal probability table in Table 13.6.
-This can also be found in the students t table at the 0.025 column and infinity degrees of freedom because at infinite degrees of freedom the students t distribution becomes the standard normal distribution, Z.
+This can be found using the Standard Normal probability table in Appendix A Statistical Tables.
+This can also be found in the students t table at the 0.025 column and infinity degrees of freedom because at infinite degrees of freedom the students t-distribution becomes the standard normal distribution, Z.

 The confidence interval for the true binomial population proportion is